Stanley Cup: As a morale booster

 The Stanley Cup has been brought to military bases for both American and Canadian troops, as well as their NATO allies.
 In 2004, the Cup was displayed at MacDill Air Force Base, near Tampa, Florida.
 The event was later touted by officials at MacDill as "a huge morale booster for our troops".
 In 2006, the Cup toured Marine Corps Base Camp Lejeune, North Carolina, where wounded Marines were given the opportunity to view and be photographed with the Cup.

 In 2007, the Stanley Cup made its first trip into a combat zone.
 During the trip to Kandahar, Afghanistan from May 2 to 6, organized by the NHL, the Hockey Hall of Fame, the NHL Alumni and the Canadian Department of National Defence, the Cup was put on display for Canadian and other NATO troops.
 The Cup was not damaged when its host base sustained a rocket attack on May 3.

 The Stanley Cup was returned to Afghanistan as part of a "Team Canada visit" in March 2008.
 In the spring of 2010 the Stanley Cup made its fourth trip to Afghanistan, accompanied by ex-players.

 On June 27, 2010, Chicago Blackhawks defenceman Brent Sopel paid tribute to his friend, former Toronto Maple Leafs general manager Brian Burke and Burke's late son, Brendan, by accompanying the Cup to the 2010 Chicago Gay Pride Parade.

 In 2018, the Cup was used to improve the spirits of those who were affected by either of two significant events which claimed the lives of multiple individuals: the Humboldt Broncos' bus crash on April 6, and the Capital Gazette shooting on June 28.
 For the former, the Stanley Cup was brought to the hospital where the crash survivors were recuperating on April 15, and for the latter, it was presented to Capital Gazette employees at their temporary office on July 3.
 Chandler Stephenson of the 2018 Washington Capitals also spent his day with the Stanley Cup with the Broncos that August.

 Trustees

 The regulations set down by Lord Stanley call for two trustees, who had the sole, joint right to govern the Cup and the conditions of its awarding until 1947 when they ceded control to the NHL.
 While the original regulations allow for a trustee to resign, to date, only Ian "Scotty" Morrison retired as trustee in 2023.
 All other trustees have served until their deaths.
 In the event of a vacancy, the remaining trustee names the replacement for the deceased or resigned trustee.

-To date, eleven men have served as trustees of the Stanley Cup: